What Always Works.

 Derek Halpern, the publisher of the well-respected and trendy Social Triggers blog, has this short video describing how to use what he calls the “Rub Off Effect” to gain fame.
 He explains it as part of his “How to Become Famous” post.

-Singer/songwriter Leonard Cohen has received countless awards and inductions to multiple Hall of Fame organizations.
+Singer/songwriter Leonard Cohen received countless awards and inductions to multiple Hall of Fame organizations.
 Despite such acclaim, he makes it clear to everyone how he perceives himself in his lyrics for the Tower of Song:

 Oh in the Tower of Song